Berkanktk/CyberSecurity/README.md

 plaintext ➡️ 🔑 ➡️ ciphertext
 plaintext ⬅️ 〽️ ⬅️ ciphertext
 (🔑 public key, 〽️ private key

+Public key to encrypt, private key to decrypt.

+## Encoding
+Encoded data can be decoded immediately, without keys.
+It's NOT a form of encryption, it just a way of representing data.

+A very popular encoding is Base64

 # Links
 [ExploitDB](https://www.exploit-db.com) - searchable archive from The Exploit Database.